Keyword Tax

 Fifteen advertisers compete across 62 queries in a high-dimensional embedding space using real embeddings from BGE-small-en-v1.5:

-Eleven are specialists — they chose a niche.
-Four are generalists who compete broadly.
+Eleven are specialists; four are generalists who compete broadly.
 Specialists have narrow targeting radius (σ=0.30) and high max value (12.0) reflecting their conversion advantage.
 Generalists have wide radius (σ=0.55) and moderate max value (6.0).
-The 2x conversion ratio is an assumption, not a measurement — but a climber who finds the climbing PT books follow-up sessions and refers other climbers, while a climber who finds a general PT might not come back.
-The directional gap is real; the exact magnitude matters for effect size.
+The 2x ratio is an assumption, but a climber who finds the climbing PT books follow-up sessions and refers other climbers, while a climber who finds a general PT might not come back.

 Two auction mechanisms: